jaguarsiva/SQL-Super/README.md

 #  Features

-*   Creates a database and a table.
+*   Creates a connection.
+*   Disconnects a connection.
+*   List all the databases.
+*   Create a database.
+*   Drop a database.
+*   Use a database.
-*   Lists all the databases and tables.
+*   List all the tables.
+*   Create a table.
-*   Drops a database and a table.
+*   Drop a table.
-*   Inserts a row into the table.
+*   Insert one row into the table.
+*   Insert many rows into the table.
-*   Reads data from the table.
+*   Read data from the table.
-*   Updates a row in the table.
+*   Update a row in the table.
-*   Deletes a row from the table.
+*   Delete a row from the table.

 #   Quick Start Docs

-##  Import
+##  How to import

 ```
 const sqlsuper = require("sql-super");